noahehall/theBookOfNoah/0current/hashicorp/nomad.md

     - tasks that bind to the bridge/0.0.0.0 with port forwarding
       - accessbile to the world
 - docker gotcha
-  - docker tasks connect to the docker bridge and NOT the nomad bridge
+  - docker tasks connect to the docker bridge NOT the nomad bridge
-  - each runs in its own docker managed network namespace as well
+  - each task runs in its own docker managed network namespace as well
   - nomad will create a placeholder container using jobspec.task.config.infra_image to enable all tasks in the same allocation to chatter
 - network modes
   - bridge mode: all tasks in the group share the same network namespace